heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 1 WIP/2019-07-31-Image-Extrapolation-Part-1-Inpainting.markdown

   </a>
 </p>

-A **mask** is a binary (black and white) image used to indicate deleted portions of another image, where an inpainting algorithm should inpaint.
+A **mask** is a binary image used to indicate deleted portions of another image, where an inpainting algorithm should inpaint.
 For this example, the mask would be:
 <p align="center">
   <a href="/images/image_extrapolation_1/inpainting_mask.jpg">
     <img src="/images/image_extrapolation_1/inpainting_mask.jpg" />